barber-rhiannon/HW2/README.md

 Contains the AES S-box and Rcon tables used for substitution and key expansion.
 These values are stored separately to maintain clarity and modularity.

 ### `test_nist.py`
-Runs the official AES-128 Known Answer Test (KAT) published by NIST.
+Runs the official AES Known Answer Test (KAT) published by NIST.
 This verifies that the implementation produces the expected ciphertext for a standard plaintext-key pair.

 ### `test_random_inputs.py`
 Runs several randomized encryption tests to ensure the implementation behaves correctly with arbitrary but valid inputs.